rebecca-shoptaw/archive-visualizer/README.md

 An overview of the phases and subtasks that will be required to complete the project.

 **Phase One: Initial Project Implementation**
-- [ ] Assemble basic project component structure and settings
+- [x] Assemble basic project component structure and settings
 - [ ] Write simple unit tests for initial `InformationM`-only implementation
-- [ ] Build & test the `InformationM`-only implementation
+- [ ] Build the `InformationM`-only implementation
 - [ ] Add initial styles
 - [ ] Write up installation instructions for README
 - [ ] Prep for first deployment to rebeccashoptaw.dev/archive-visualizer